Seed Monopoly

 So, who are the other knights of the round table along with Monsanto?
 Well let’s see, there’s DuPont, Mitsui, Syngent, Aventis, and Dow, who combined, control 98 percent of the world's seeds.
 Yes, I said world.

 And to make matters worse?
 Before Seminis was obtained by Monsanto, they eliminated 2,000 of their older, open-pollinated, heirloom varieties of seeds from its inventory because they are not patented or genetically modified, and therefore not profitable.
-Let me help you with the numbers - in 1981 there were approximately 5,000 vegetable seed varieties available in U.S. catalogs, today there are less than 500.
-4,500 have been eliminated.
+Let me help you with the numbers - in 1981 there were approximately 5,000 vegetable seed varieties available in U.S.

 You say, all this has to do with farmers.